PythonHunter-1/Python_Selenium_Scrapper_For_ChildCancer/README.md

-#Python Selenium scrapper for ChildCancer
+# Python Selenium scrapper for ChildCancer

+## Pre-condition

+To run on firefox, you need to install geckodriver firstly.